Glavin001/screenpipe-meeting-assistant/README.md

 - **Local-First Processing:** Ensures low-latency performance and robust privacy by processing all data locally.

-- Real-time transcription
+- [x] Real-time transcription
-- Organize real-time notes into respective questions
+- [x] Organize real-time notes into respective questions
-- Identify the current question being discussed
+- [x] Identify the current question being discussed and automatically mark question as in progress
-- Recommend the next question to discussion (helpful if long list)
+- [ ] Recommend the next question to discussion (helpful if long list)
-- Recommend new questions based on what is being discussed
+- [ ] Recommend new questions based on what is being discussed

 - Use Framer Motion to show the questions being re-ordered automatically based on AI recommended order.
+- start and end time for notes. end time is required by default, start allows a range UI
+- paste in contents from another doc to auto format as questions (title, description, order)
+- question templates (can create and import multiple into 1 call)
+- click on a note to highlight where transcript when it was said (preferrable range)

 ## How It Works
 1. **Capture:** Screenpipe records your screen and audio continuously.